November 22, 2019

 The key is to make a choice of framework and stick to it, so you can have a structure, and role definitions, mapped to the engagement model, delivery model, and commercial model.”

 “It’s the relationship and journey together with a Dutch client and partner, a major IT company in the Netherlands.
-It all started out as a typical outsourcing project, with Softelligence Engineering being a contractor for the customer for one of their R&D engagements for a large pension fund.
+It all started out as a typical outsourcing project, with Encora Engineering being a contractor for the customer for one of their R&D engagements for a large pension fund.
 Two years later, we continue to have an awesome relationship, with multiple engagements and amazing chemistry at all levels – executive, middle management, technical, ops.

 We celebrate success and share pains together, learning each step of the way and strengthening our partnership.
 Outside of the commercial relationship, we’ve organized a number of different common actions, workshops, training, and social events.
 We learn and share experiences, way beyond the “frame agreement”.